openfaas/workshop/lab7.md

 ```

 Now try it out by creating some new issues in the `bot-tester` repository.
 Check whether `positive` and `review` labels were properly applied and consult the GitHub Webhooks page if you are not sure that the messages are getting through or if you suspect an error is being thrown.

+> If the labels don't appear immediately, first try refreshing the page

 Now return to the [main page](./README.md) for Q&A or to read the appendix.